MatthewLaw1/Synaptic-Engine/README.md

 #### 4.2.1 Technical Vectorization Process

-The vectorizer implements a multi-stage embedding reduction pipeline:
+The vectorizer implements a multi-stage embedding reduction pipeline, as expressed in our iterative reduction process:

 1. Initial Embedding Layer (1024d → 512d):
    ```